RapidField/solid-instruments/.github/ISSUE_TEMPLATE/DEFECT_REPORT.md

 ## Observed (defective) behavior

-> :pencil2: **MODIFY.** Replace the text in this section with an explanation of what went wrong.
+> **:pencil2: MODIFY.** Replace the text in this section with an explanation of what went wrong.
+Delete this line.

 Replace this with details about the observed result.

 ## Expected (correct) behavior

-> :pencil2: **MODIFY.** Replace the text in this section with a description of what should have happened.
+> **:pencil2: MODIFY.** Replace the text in this section with a description of what should have happened.
+Delete this line.

 Replace this with details about the expected result.

 ## System information

-> :pencil2: **MODIFY.** Replace the bracketed values below with information about the environment on which the problem was observed.
+> **:pencil2: MODIFY.** Replace the bracketed values below with information about the environment on which the problem was observed.
+Delete this line.

 - Solid Instruments version: [eg. v1.0.0]
 - Processor architecture: [eg. x64]